svalenti/pessto/README.md

 ## IRAF

-The installation instructions are found here: https://iraf-community.github.io/install.html.
+The installation instructions are taken from here: https://iraf-community.github.io/install.html.
 For more information about the latest release at the time I wrote this, check here: https://github.com/iraf-community/iraf/releases/tag/v2.16.1+2021.06.14.

 ### System Requirements and Dependencies